AVZhelyazkov18/Project2Hostels/README.md

 getAddress() - Returns student's address

-getYearOfStudent() - Returns the year of birth of the student
+getYearOfStudent() - Returns the current age of the student

 setAdmin() -